 2. The Campus Buzz

-Whistling Woods’ tightly-knit community ensures that no esoteric stays concealed for long.
-Whether it’s about who’s dating whom or who stole the show at the annual display, the grapevine works overtime.
+Whistling Woods’ tightly-knit community ensures that no secret stays hidden for long.
+Whether it’s about who’s dating whom or who stole the show at the annual showcase, the grapevine works overtime.

 3. The Gossip Network